tsatria03/CookyCraze/docks/readme.txt

 Achievement statistics.
 View your progress toward every achievement grouped by category.
 Open it from the Statistics menu.

-Each category lists complete achievements first, followed by incomplete ones showing your current value against the required threshold.
+Each category lists complete achievements first showing your current stat value, followed by incomplete ones showing your current value against the required threshold.
+Keep in mind that achievement thresholds compare against lifetime tracked stats, not your current stockpile.
+For example, a cookies baked achievement unlocks based on how many cookies you have ever produced, not how many you currently hold.
+Selling cookies does not reduce your progress toward baking achievements.
 This screen is read only and does not require any input to navigate.

 Prestige history.